World Federation of Taiwanese Associations: Political Involvement

 Chen Shui-bian gave the opening address at the 29th Annual Meeting of the World Federation of Taiwanese Associations, praising the association's dedication to democratic governance and Taiwan's autonomy.
 At the WFTA's meeting Chen declared Taiwan's independence and called for the attending members to consider a referendum led by the Taiwanese public.

 When the Formosa Alliance called for a referendum on Taiwanese independence by the Taiwanese public on April 6, 2018, the WFTA's European branch alongside the All Japan Taiwanese Union, the Taiwanese Canadian Association of Toronto, and Taiwanese Association of America supported the cause.

-The WTFA jointly published an ad on May 20, 2020, in the Washington Times alongside the North American Taiwanese Medical Association (NATMA), North America Taiwanese Professors’ Association, North America Taiwanese Women's Association, and the Formosan Association for Public Affairs, and other Taiwanese overseas organizations congratulating President Tsai Ing-wen for her inauguration and calling for the diplomatic recognition of Taiwan by the United States.
+The WTFA jointly published an ad on May 20, 2020, in the Washington Times alongside the North American Taiwanese Medical Association (NATMA), North America Taiwanese Professors' Association, North America Taiwanese Women's Association, and the Formosan Association for Public Affairs, and other Taiwanese overseas organizations congratulating President Tsai Ing-wen for her inauguration and calling for the diplomatic recognition of Taiwan by the United States.

-46 Taiwanese associations issued a joint statement on April 15, 2020, urging the removal of “Republic of China” from the English portion of the Taiwanese passport.
+46 Taiwanese associations issued a joint statement on April 15, 2020, urging the removal of "Republic of China" from the English portion of the Taiwanese passport.
 Amongst the associations in support of the statement was the World Federation of Taiwanese Associations.

 Leadership

 In 1990, Canadian citizen, Yih-Sheh Leo, was the secretary of the WFTA.
-Leo was arrested on November 28, 1989, for illegal entry and sedition charges and was declared a “prisoner of conscience” by Amnesty International.
+Leo was arrested on November 28, 1989, for illegal entry and sedition charges and was declared a "prisoner of conscience" by Amnesty International.
 The charges were acquitted by the High Court of Taiwan in 1990.

 Chen Tan-sun was the chairman for the World Federation of Taiwanese Associations prior to replacing Eugene Chien as the foreign minister of Taiwan in 2004.

 Winston Dang was the secretary general of the WFTA in 2006 when selected to serve as the director of the Department of International Affairs of the Democratic Progressive Party.

 Annual Conferences

 The 29th Annual Meeting of the WFTA was held in August 2002 in Tokyo, Japan.

-The 44th Annual Meeting of the WFTA was held from March 21-April 4 in 2017 on the Holland America Cruise Ship.
+The 44th Annual Meeting of the WFTA was held from March 21 to April 4, 2017, on the Holland America Cruise Ship.

-The 45th Annual Meeting of the WFTA was held September 29–30 in 2018 at the Grand Prince Hotel in Tokyo, Japan.
+The 45th Annual Meeting of the WFTA was held September 29–30, 2018, at the Grand Prince Hotel in Tokyo, Japan.

-The 46th Annual Meeting of the WFTA was held from September 14–15 in 2019 at the Hilton Mainz (Riverside) in Mainz, Germany.
-This meeting's theme was “Building dreams and sustaining Taiwan.”
+The 46th Annual Meeting of the WFTA was held from September 14–15, 2019, at the Hilton Mainz (Riverside) in Mainz, Germany.
+This meeting's theme was "Building dreams and sustaining Taiwan."

-The 47th Annual Meeting of the WFTA was held from January 3–9 in 2020 at the Hock Wah International House of Culture in Taipei, Taiwan.
-This meeting's theme was “Unity against China, protect Taiwan.”
+The 47th Annual Meeting of the WFTA was held from January 3–9, 2020, at the Hock Wah International House of Culture in Taipei, Taiwan.
+This meeting's theme was "Unity against China, protect Taiwan."